Dana D. Purifoy

 A former research test pilot, Purifoy remains on flight duty at NASA Dryden, piloting aircraft as the T-34C in support of the X-48B project.

-A former Air Force test pilot, Purifoy initially came to NASA as a research test pilot in 1994.
-Dur-ing 11 years with NASA, he flew a number of significant research projects, among them the F/-18 Active Aeroelastic Wing, the Advanced Control Technology for Integrated Vehicles project on a highly modified NF-15B, research experiments on NASA Dryden's F-15B aeronautics test bed and the Supersonic Laminar Flow Control project on a modified F-16XL.
+A former Air Force test pilot, Purifoy initially came to NASA as a research test pilot in August 1994.
+During 11 years with NASA, Purifoy piloted a number of significant projects and aircraft.
+Among them were the F/-18 Active Aeroelastic Wing research, the Advanced Control Technology for Integated Vehicles project on a highly modi-fied NF-15B, research experiments on NASA Dryden's F-15B aeronautics test bed and the Supersonic Laminar Flow Control project on a modified F-16XL.
 He also flew the NB-52 mothership during launches of the X-38 prototype crew return vehicle and the X-43 hypersonic scramjet vehicles, experiments on the F/A-18 Systems Research Aircraft, the Convair 990 space shuttle tire tests, and worked on the X-36 tailless fighter agility project.

-Purifoy left NASA in 2005 to become Calspan Corporation's chief pilot.
+Purifoy left NASA in 2005 to become the chief research pilot for Calspan Corporation.
 During five years with Calspan, he completed several unique test efforts related to operation of unmanned aircraft in the national air space, the F-16 Autoland, Automated Air Refueling and Automated Multiple Intruder Avoidance projects.
 He also was an instructor test pilot in Calspan's variable stability Learjet, the VISTA NF-16D and F-16D aircraft for all major test pilot schools.

-Purifoy returned to NASA Dryden in 2010, and remains on flight duty, piloting the G-III, T-34C and TG-14 aircraft.
-He has accumulated more than 5,000 hours of flight time in more than 100 differ-ent aircraft.
+Purifoy returned to NASA Dryden in 2010.
+He has accumulated more than 5,000 hours of flight time in more than 100 different aircraft.